janosh/matbench-discovery/readme.md

 We welcome contributions that add new models to the leaderboard through [GitHub PRs](https://github.com/janosh/matbench-discovery/pulls).
 See the [usage and contributing guide](https://janosh.github.io/matbench-discovery/contribute) for details.

-For a version 2 release of this benchmark, we plan to merge the current training and test sets into the new training set and acquire a much larger test set compared to the v1 test set of 257k structures.
+For a version 2 release of this benchmark, we plan to merge the current training and test sets into the new training set and acquire a much larger test set (potentially at meta-GGA level of theory) compared to the v1 test set of 257k structures.
+Anyone interested in joining this effort please [open a GitHub discussion](https://github.com/janosh/matbench-discovery/discussions) or [reach out privately](mailto:janosh@lbl.gov?subject=Matbench%20Discovery).

+For detailed results and analysis, check out the [paper](https://matbench-discovery.janosh.dev/paper) and [supplementary material](https://matbench-discovery.janosh.dev/si).